scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 expressions and the subsequent code-generation are at the heart of the Devito philosophy.
-While SymPy is fully capable of auto-generating low-level C code for pre-compiled execution from high-level symbolic expressions, Devito is designed to combine theses capabilities with automatic performance optimization based on the latest advances in stencil compiler technology.
+While SymPy is fully capable of auto-generating low-level C code for pre-compiled execution from high-level symbolic expressions, Devito is designed to combine these capabilities with automatic performance optimization based on the latest advances in stencil compiler technology.
 The result is a framework that is capable of automatically generating and optimising complex stencil code from